Seeds of Hope Granting Program | United Church of Canada Foundation

 General Programs

-The Foundation’s Living Spirit Fund, The Davey Family Fund, the Kingscourt United Church Fund, & The C. Jean Moore Endowment Fund
+The Davey Family Fund, the Kingscourt United Church Fund, and The C. Jean Moore Endowment Fund

-The Living Spirit, Davey Family, Kingscourt United Church, and Jean C. Moore Endowment Funds are “Inspiration Funds” to respond to changing conditions and new ministry needs in any area.
-When the United Church was founded, television and the Internet, for example, did not exist.
-Now, electronic communication brings our own members together and proclaims faith and justice to the world around us.
-The Living Spirit Endowment Fund to give the Foundation a flexible, generous way to support new and emerging projects.
+The Davey Family, Kingscourt United Church, and Jean C. Moore Endowment Funds are “Inspiration Funds” to respond to changing conditions and new ministry needs in any area.

 After growing up in the United Church and staying a faithful and committed member of the Church throughout her life, Shirley (Geiger) Davey believed deeply in the work of The United Church of Canada and wanted to see it continued in the 21st century and beyond.
 This led her to create the Davey Family Fund, leaving her gift to the wider church to ensure the work continues in whatever way is needed.